mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

-This package intends to make it easy to implement facet filtering in Laravel projects.
+This package provides simple facet filtering in Laravel projects.
-It relies on a local index and doesn't require a search engine, such as Algolia or Meilisearch.

 ### Contributing

-Feel free to contribute to this package!
+Feel free to contribute to this package, either by creating a pull request or reporting an issue.

 ### Installation